deathhq6/Part-2-Library-Programs-/README.md

 ## 🧠 Project Overview

-This project builds on foundational programming concepts and introduces:
-- Python library usage
-- Structured solution file (`.slnx`)
-- Modular file organization

-It’s designed for educational purposes — not for production use.
+This project simulates a simple library system for:
+- 📖 Renting books
+- 🛒 Buying books

+It’s built entirely in Python and designed as part of my learning journey in modular programming and application logic.

 ---

 ## 🧪 Author & Credits

 Created by **DEATHHQ** (aka Yazao)
-Part of my academic journey in programming logic and modular design.
+Part of my academic exploration of Python and structured project design.

 Explore more of my work:
 - 🎧 [SoundCloud](https://soundcloud.com/deathhq)